Noobot9k/NetworkedVehicleExperiment/README.md

 # NetworkedVehicleExperiment
-A coding experiment I made sometime back in 2022 to learn networking in Unity.
+A coding experiment I made sometime back in 2022 to learn some advanced networking in Unity.

 This project uses Unity 2020.3.27f1 and Mirror as its networking solution.